JotaGreen/keytap/design_specs.md

 - Client-side only implementation (no server required)
 - Files should be completely loaded/buffered before gameplay begins to avoid delays or synchronization issues
 - Use audioContext.currentTime as the source of truth for timing animations
-- Add plenty of comments in the code and many console logs to facilitate understanding, debugging and future changes
+- Add plenty of comments, documentation, and console logs in the code to facilitate understanding, debugging and future changes

 ## Game Screen Layout